 The flu is a type of upper respiratory infection caused by various influenza viruses that mutate and spread from year to year.
 But even though flu viruses attack your lungs, nose, and throat, the flu can feel like it’s shutting down your entire body – leaving you tired, achy, and prone to fever and chills among other symptoms.

 Thankfully, there’s a yearly vaccine that helps prevent both the spread and the more severe symptoms the flu can cause.
 This annual flu shot helps prepare your immune system for an upcoming flu attack, so it’s ready to fight off the real flu viruses that circulate.
 It also keeps the flu from spreading!

 Why do you need a flu shot every year?

 In an attempt to survive, flu viruses are constantly changing (or mutating) over time so they can “sneak” past our immune systems.
 Therefore, the flu shot is reviewed and updated each year based on the flu viruses (also called strains) that are most likely to make people sick.
 Getting your annual flu shot is the best way to protect yourself and your loved ones against the flu – especially if you get your shot before flu season starts.
 You can also safely get your flu and COVID-19 vaccinations together!

 How the Flu Shot Works

-The flu shot works by introducing a type of protein – called antibodies – to your body so it can recognize and fight off specific influenza viruses.
+The flu shot works by introducing a type of protein (aka antibodies) to your immune system so it can recognize and fight off specific influenza viruses.
 The flu shot itself uses an inactive form of these viruses, meaning it’s impossible for the flu shot to give you the flu!